pallosp/conic_research_sympy/docs/api.md

 Tells whether there is a single center point around which the conic is invariant under all rotations.

-Circles, complex circles, zero-radius circles have such circular symmetry.
+Circles, imaginary circles, zero-radius circles have such circular symmetry.
 Double ideal lines are not considered circular.
 Returns None if undecidable.

 <a id="conic_classification.IsLinePair"></a>